 It’s interesting that for some people who are following a healthy diet, their cravings are less for unhealthy foods and more for healthy ones.
 So give it a try!
 Replace your cravings with some fresh veggies or a piece of fruit, and see if this doesn’t change your cravings down the road!

 Have you tried any of these tips?
 What’s your way to help you control your cravings?
 Share them with me and the rest of #TeamDenise on Facebook or Instagram using our hashtag.
-And start your free trial of my LifeFit 360 Whole Body Plan today and get access to my new Plan, Eat Like Denise, launching this month!
+And start your free trial of my Whole Body Plan today and get access to my Eat Like Denise Challenge!

 Let’s get fitter, together – inside and out,